 If someone offered you an orchid or you bought one from the flower store, don’t throw it after the flowers wilted and fallen, and no way try to move it into the ground!
 These plants need transparent pots and a bark mixture that you find in stores.
 For a while, leave it in the original pot, and if it’s needed, you’ll change it with the bark.

-Until then, here’s what you need to be careful when looking after orchids:
+Until then, here’s what you need to be careful for when looking after orchids:

-In nature, orchids develop due to temperature changes between day and night.
-That’s why you have to place it in a place where the temperature is colder at night than the day.
+In nature, orchids grow due to temperature changes between day and night.
+That’s why you have to place it in a area where the temperature is colder during night than the during the day.
 It would be best to keep it at the window.
 That particular place should be always airy, because orchids love fresh air.
 But beware!
 Their rod is fragile, and it’s not a good idea to keep them in a windy place.

 Orchids love light.
 Some species need more light, others – less.
 That’s why it’s ideal to put it about 20-30 cm from a window.
 You also need a fine curtain to keep the burning sun rays away from it!

 Watering frequency depends on where you keep it.
 The warmer it is, the more it needs water.
 To know exactly, take the pot in your hand and, if it’s easy, put the orchid for a few minutes in a bigger water pot.
 When it stops bubbling, remove it and allow the water to drain before putting it back.
 Don’t let water to stay at the base of the plant.
 It would be good if the water wouldn’t be so mineralized.
 The best water to use for orchids is rain water.
 Water your orchid only in the morning.